-G. Reporting Suspected Violations (Whistleblower Policy)
+G. Reporting Suspected Violations

-- 1. The purpose of this Whistleblower Policy is to protect from retaliation any Officer or Other Members, who in good faith, report any action or suspected action taken by or within the Association that is illegal, fraudulent, or in violation of policy of the Association. - 2.
-Any Officer and Other Members who possess knowledge or suspect that any other Officer or Other Members or staff have engaged in conduct while acting on behalf of the Association that raises a substantial question as to whether such person has violated the law, this Code or other policies of the Association, including procedures for preserving the confidentiality of reported information, may make a confidential report of such suspected misconduct to the Counsel ("Whistleblower Reports").
-The Association does not permit retaliation against any Officer or Other Member who, in good faith, reports a possible violation of laws, the policies of the Association, including this Code or the Business Conduct Standards.
-Any Officer or Other Member found to have been involved in improper retaliation shall be subject to sanctions as described in Section H.
+Any officer or other member who possesses knowledge that any other member has engaged in conduct while acting on behalf of the Association that raises a substantial question as to whether the member has violated this Code may make a confidential report of such suspected misconduct to the Association's Counsel.
+Any officer or other member who possesses knowledge that a staff member has engaged in conduct that raises a substantial question as to whether the staff member has violated the Business Conduct Standards applicable to staff may make a confidential report of such suspected misconduct to the Association's Counsel.
+The Association does not permit retaliation against any officer or other member who, in good faith, reports a possible violation of this Code or the Business Conduct Standards and any officer or other member found to have been involved in improper retaliation shall be subject to sanctions as described in Section H.